-Bahia Shehab is professor of Practice of design and founder of the graphic design program at The American University in Cairo where she has developed a full design curriculum mainly focused on the visual culture of the Arab world.
+Bahia Shehab is a professor of the practice of design and founder of the graphic design program at The American University in Cairo, where she has developed a full design curriculum mainly focused on the visual culture of the Arab world.
 She has taught over fourteen courses on the topic.
-She frequently lectures internationally on Arab visual culture and design, design education and curriculum development, Islamic cultural heritage and her art practice.
-Her artwork has been on display in exhibitions, galleries, and streets internationally and has received a number of international recognition and awards.
-The documentary Nefertiti's Daughters featuring her street artwork during the Egyptian uprising was released in 2015.
+She frequently lectures internationally on Arab visual culture and design, design education and curriculum development, Islamic cultural heritage, and her art practice.
+Her artwork has been on display in exhibitions, galleries, and streets internationally and has received several international recognition and awards.
+The documentary Nefertiti's Daughters were featuring her street artwork during the Egyptian uprising released in 2015.
 Her publications include "A Thousand Times NO: The Visual History of Lam-Alif."
 She is the first Arab woman to receive the UNESCO-Sharjah Prize for Arab Culture.

 - DGSN 2115 History of Graphic Design

 - DGSN 3115 History of Graphic Design in the Arab World

 - DSGN 3117 History of Advertising in the Arab World

 - DGSN 3220 Typography II: Latin & International Typography

 - DGSN 2201 Design I: Introduction to Design

 - DGSN 2202 Design II: Logo and Corporate Identity

 - DSGN 3270 Designing for Eternity